 Students will be supplied with a Chesapeake Semester Equipment List upon their acceptance into the program

 Students will create and carry the Chesapeake Semester Backpack throughout the program.
 Much of the semester will be outside during the fall and early winter months.
 Warm, waterproof clothing, hiking shoes, and athletic sandals (i.e. Keens) will be essential to your comfort.
 Additionally, a high quality sleeping bag will be necessary during overnight camping trips.
 Tents, stoves, and other camping equipment will be provided by the College.
 Lodging will vary from hotels to field stations and camping.

 Students will be responsible for purchasing a number of books, field guides, and field notes that will accompany you on your travels.
 The cost of these books will be comparable to what you would expect to spend during a typical four-class semester.

 Students will be required to have a valid passport for international travel.
-This passport must be valid for at least six months after the last date of travel to Belize (November 2014), hence the passport must be valid for travel through May 31, 2015.
+This passport must be valid for at least six months after the last date of travel to the Caribbean (November 2015), hence the passport must be valid for travel through May 31, 2016.